-Why Domain-Driven Design Is the Future of Low-Code Development
+What Is Domain-Driven Design?
+Why Is It the Future of Low-Code Development?

 The pace of investment in low-code and no-code software has accelerated alongside the shift to remote work, with startups in the low-code sector earning an estimated $500 million in capital investment in 2020 alone.
 And although a global talent pool offers more opportunity than ever, a chronic shortage of experienced developers has led Silicon Valley and the world of tech startups to look toward low-code as a long-term solution.

 We’ve been here before.
 While the total investment numbers are larger than ever, the dream of enterprise-level software built with little to no code has existed for decades.
 Veteran developers may recall the late-20th century hype surrounding fourth-generation programming languages (4GL), a term first coined way back in 1981.

 At the time, these languages promised a higher level of abstraction away from internal hardware details, allowing programmers to do more in less time — and with less expertise.
 The lessons learned in developing these languages have influenced modern low-code platforms, yet the promises of 4GL never arrived for one key reason: a lack of customization.

 Flash forward to the present day, and CIOs are facing a familiar challenge.
 The environment for low-code development platforms has greatly expanded, yet the need for customizable solutions in drag-and-drop environments remains the same.
 What has changed are the solutions available to companies across industry verticals.

 Solving the Customization Dilemma